ankane/dexter/README.md

 Name | Description | Default
 --- | --- | ---
-interval | time to wait between processing queries, in seconds | 60 log-level | `debug` gives additional info for suggested indexes and `debug2` gives additional info for all processed queries | info min-time | only process queries that have consumed a certain amount of DB time, in minutes | 0
+interval | time to wait between processing queries, in seconds | 60 log-level | `debug` gives additional info for suggested indexes<br />`debug2` gives additional info for all processed queries | info min-time | only process queries consuming a min amount of DB time, in minutes | 0

 ## Contributing